Male Call

 Male Call is an American comic strip series created and drawn by Milton Caniff on a volunteer basis, exclusively for US military publications during World War II.
 The strip began January 24, 1943.
 Caniff continued Male Call until seven months after V-J Day, bringing it to a conclusion on March 3, 1946.

 Spin-off strip

 To contribute to the war effort, Caniff decided to draw a weekly comic strip and make it available at no cost to military camp newspapers.
 The Camp Newspaper Service was launched to syndicate Caniff's weekly page and contributions from other civilians.
 For CNS, Caniff created a unique version of his Terry and the Pirates, completely different in content from his regular daily and Sunday strips for the Chicago Tribune Syndicate.
-It premiered October 11, 1942.
+It premiered on October 11, 1942.
 Minus Terry, the CNS version focused on beautiful adventuress Burma, and she was seen in single-page situations rather than a continuity storyline.
-After three months, however, The Miami Herald objected to this competing use of the character and complained to the Tribune Syndicate.
+After three months, however, Miami Herald objected to this competing use of the character and complained to the Tribune Syndicate.
 The military spin-off version of Terry and the Pirates came to an end on January 10, 1943.